facebook

 Regulatory Clarity: Governments are drafting clearer rules for digital assets, improving enterprise adoption potential.

-Real-World Asset Tokenization: Businesses may increasingly use BEP-20 for tokenizing assets like real estate or commodities.
+Real-World Asset Tokenization: Businesses may increasingly use the standard for tokenizing assets like real estate or commodities.

 Frequently Asked Questions